-If you want to get out from under credit card debt, it is helpful to have a goal in mind.
+If you want to stop using credit cards and pay off your debt, it is helpful to have a goal in mind.
 It may be to afford the new car you want or buy a home.
 It might even be to live without feeling so much stress.

 Whatever your reason, create a vision board.
 When you have a clear vision of what will happen when you reach your goal, the more likely you are to stay on track.

 GET AN ACCOUNTABILITY PARTNER

 The best way to stop is to have someone to help keep you on track.
 An accountability partner can do just that.

 If you are in a relationship, you will be accountable to your partner (of course).
 However, if you both have a difficult time not using credit, you might want to look beyond yourselves.
 Find another couple who is in the same situation as you are and become accountable to one another.

 However, if you are single, then it may be a bit more challenging to find someone.
 Reach out to friends and family to find someone with whom you can connect and help one another.